stryker-mutator/azure-devops-mutationreport-publisher/docs/extension-description.md

 ## Changelog

+### v2.0

+From version 2.0 the publish mutation report task runs on node 20 instead of node 10.

 ### v1.0

 From version 1.0 the publish mutation report task runs on node 10 instead of node 6.
 This means a minimum version of node 10 needs to be available on the pipeline agent.
 For this purpose the minimum agent version has been set to 2.144.0.